 The executive wannabe

 My second big confrontation with The Horror came some years later.
 I rented a new flat and looked for people to share it with me.
 It was good the first year but the second was disastrous.
-Beginning with two antisocial sisters with a ridiculous dog which used to pee everytime the doorbell sounded, and continuing with a girl which was a complete nightmare for me.
-I must confess I've forgotten his name.
-I had her phone number in my mobile for some months with the name "Whore" or something like that - to not to pick it whenever she called menacing me.
+Beginning with two antisocial sisters with a ridiculous dog which used to pee everytime the doorbell sounded, and continuing with a woman who was a complete nightmare for me.
+I must confess I've forgotten her name.
+I had her phone number in my mobile for some months with the name "Witch" or something like that - to not to pick it whenever she called threatening me.
 So yes, let's call her W.

 The condition for entering the flat was that everybody had to be an student.
 That was a way of just having people with similar interests and way of life, and looked quite logical to me.
 W promised that she was studying Economics, but was also working to pay her studies.
 She lied blatantly.
 In fact she was working in the night shift in a call center for a mobile telecom company (or that she said, I still have my doubts) and pretending, or aspiring, to be a high executive, thus trying to dress accordingly, with supposedly stylish elegant clothes, and spoke, or tried to, with a posh accent.
 But she spoke like a snake, with an annoying sibilance even if she was not whispering.
 She also hardly ate anything and was terribly skinny, thanks to a diet which consisted only in oat flakes with pure coffee and smoking, lots of smoking.